-By contrast, very rare terms might have high IDF, but this not necessarily makes these important.
+By contrast, very rare terms might have high IDF, but this not necessarily make these important.

 In fact, very rare terms are more likely to have low search volume simply because they are rare.
 Average users are not prone to query very rare terms at all.

-If you want to find useful terms from past the top 100 or 200 results, I would suggest to identify those within that window containing high search volume instead.
+If you want to find useful terms from past the top 100 or 200 results, I would suggest identifying those within that window containing high search volume instead.
 If you do that, you don’t need to worry about KWD or IDF.

-With regard to my writing style, my target audience are graduate students and faculty colleagues, more than marketers.
+With regard to my writing style, my target audiences is graduate students and faculty colleagues, more than marketers.